Siddardar/metabase-iris-driver/README.md

       environment.MB_JDBC_DATA_WAREHOUSE_MAX_CONNECTION_POOL_SIZE # Defines the maximum pool size from Metabase to IRIS.
 Max: 25 (Depending on IRIS license)

-      volumes # Ensures data is kept beyond the lifetime of a container.
+      volumes # Ensures data is kept beyond the lifetime of a container and injects the driver.
 NOTE: for the driver to work, it has to be placed in the /plugins folder in the container (this is handled by the 2nd volume instruction)

       healthcheck # Runs a curl command in the container to ensure that the Metabase instance is running.
 The setup container is dependent on this healthcheck
       ```

-   - `setup` (Optional)
+   - `setup` (Optional): See below for more information

-      Helps set up an admin account using the values found in the `setup.sh` file.
-This container is completely optional and is only here to make testing slighly easier by not having to create an account everytime.
-To remove it simply delete the entire `setup` container definition.
+   - `iris`

+      Initalises an IRIS instance with a volume defined at `./iris-data`

+      Parameters:
+      ```bash
+      ports: <port of your host>:<port inside container> # Maps host port to container port.
+For IRIS you need to map both the Web Server Port and Superserver Port

+      environment # Username and password of the default admin user

+      volumes # Ensures IRIS data is kept beyond the lifetime of a container

+      healthcheck # Opens an iris terminal session and runs a pwd command to ensure the IRIS instance is running.
+The iris-setup container is dependent on this healthcheck
+      ```

+   - `iris-setup` (Optional): See below for more information

 2. `setup.sh`